nimashoghi/ece6254-presentation/slides.md

 <!--
 [click] For training:
 - Define physics-informed base distributions and deterministic paths between initial and target distributions, e.g., simple linear interpolation
-- Learn vector field $v_\theta$ that transforms these distributions into realistic crystal structures
+- Our NN learns the vector field $v_\theta$ that transforms these distributions into realistic crystal structures
-- Carefully designed to preserve crystal symmetries (translation, rotation, permutation)

 [click] For sampling:

 - Draw samples from base distributions
-- Solve an ODE from t=0 to t=1 using 50-250 steps (vs. 1000+ for diffusion)
+- Solve an ODE from t=0 to t=1 using 50-250 steps (vs. 1000+ for diffusion) (e.g., Newton's method)

 -->